 Purpose: The essential classroom rules of my classroom are intended to keep the class environment safe, orderly and productive.
 Please respect the rules so that we can maximize learning time together.
 The rules are not hard to follow, nor are any of them out of the ordinary.
 They are simply expected behaviors for high school students.
 If you have any questions or concerns about these rules, or why they are in place, you have the right to find out, so please ask me as soon as possible.
 There should never be a rule that does not have a purpose.
 Thank you for your cooperation!

 1. Respect Yourself, the Teacher and Others: Show respect for everyone at all times, even when it's not easy.
+Do not interrupt others and do not talk out of turn.
+Your grade can be negatively affected and/or a parent/guardian may be called if you're showing disrespect to others.
 Respect others' property.
 Avoid touching or writing on anything that does not belong to you (including desks, textbooks, novels, other people's belongings, walls, chalkboard, etc.).
 Don't expect that others will clean up your mess.
 Pick up after yourself, and push in your chair at the end of class.
 Respect yourself and the rest of us by using appropriate language and wearing appropriate clothing.
 Be a kind person.

 2. Be the Best You Can Be: Always do your own best work.
 Do quality work.
 Follow directions.
 Pay attention, participate and ask questions.
 Be proactive about your learning.
 Arrive on time to class (if you're late, sign the late book; though, lateness should be an exception).
-Begin the Do Now activity when class begins.
+Remove earphones, hats, and hoods when you enter the classroom.
+Go to your assigned seat and begin the Do Now activity when class begins.
 Be physically and mentally present in the classroom.
-Bring pens, pencils and paper (the teacher will not provide these basic supplies).
+You are only permitted to go to the bathroom during this class 3x per marking period (unless you have a doctor's note).
+Do not get out of your seat unless you've been given permission by the teacher.
+Every day, you should bring pens/pencils and notebook/binder with paper (the teacher will not provide these basic supplies).
 Make positive contributions to class.
 Avoid using offensive, derogatory and profane language.
 In order to have a safe, positive classroom environment where all students feel safe and comfortable, please do not use swear words or demeaning language.
 Remember, if you don't have something nice to say, don't say it at all!
 Take responsibility for missed assignments (check www.msconn.net).
 Never line up at the door before the bell; only leave your seat when the bell rings.

 3. Use of Cell Phones and Electronic Devices: Electronic devices and cell phones may only be used for academic purposes.
-If you are using an electronic device or cell phone for personal use, your class participation grade may be negatively affected.
+If you are using an electronic device or cell phone for personal use, your class participation grade may be negatively affected and/or a parent/guardian may be called.

 4. No Food or Drinks, Except Water: You may drink bottled water in the classroom.
 If a spill occurs, please clean it up immediately and inform the teacher.
 No other food or drink is permitted in the classroom unless a doctor's note is provided.